amine-amazou/NS.JS/README.md

 ```

 ## Demonstration
-You can see a live example of NS.JS in action on our demonstration project: [Am I Online?](https://am-i-online.vercel.app/)
+You can see a live example of NS.JS in action on our demonstration project: <a href="https://am-i-online.vercel.app/" target="_blank"> Am I Online? </a>

 ## Credits
 Developed by [Amine Amazou](https://github.com/amine-amazou).